-From the trendy keto diet, beloved by celebs like Halle Berry, Kourtney Kardashian, and Adrianna Lima, to the restrictive Whole 30 diet, which has garnered something of a cult following for its elimination method, parsing all the nutritional philosophies out there is intimidating enough to make you want to cling to a bowl of kale and turn a blind eye to dietary concepts entirely.
-Fortunately, science has simplified things a bit and proven what Greek grandmothers have known for decades: The Mediterranean diet is good for you.
+From the trendy keto diet, beloved by celebs like Halle Berry, Kourtney Kardashian, and supermodel Adriana Lima, to the restrictive Whole 30 diet, which has garnered something of a cult following for its elimination method, parsing all the nutritional philosophies out there is intimidating enough to make you want to cling to a bowl of kale and turn a blind eye to dietary concepts entirely.
+Fortunately, science has simplified things a bit: The Mediterranean diet is good for you.

 Sheet Pan Chicken Souvlaki With Potatoes

-The Mediterranean Ingredients: Chicken simply seasoned with herbs like dill, oregano, and paprika are roasted with thickly sliced red bell peppers and potatoes in this Greek-inspired recipe.
+The Ingredients: Chicken simply seasoned with herbs like dill, oregano, and paprika are roasted with thickly sliced red bell peppers and potatoes in this Greek-inspired recipe from Half Baked Harvest.

-The Pro Tip: This one-pan meal isn't just convenient, it's also insanely delicious.
-"Roast the chicken and potatoes together so that the potatoes cook-up in all the yummy juices from the chicken, making them that much more delicious," advises recipe creator Tieghan of Half Baked Harvest.
+The Pro Tip: "Roast the chicken and potatoes together so that the potatoes cook-up in all the yummy juices from the chicken, making them that much more delicious," advises Half Baked Harvest.

 Mediterranean Roasted Red Pepper Pizza

-The Mediterranean Ingredients: A drizzle of olive oil takes the places of traditional tomato sauce in this pizza recipe.
-Complete with red bell peppers and kalamata olives round out the Mediterranean-inspired flavor profile.
+The Ingredients: A drizzle of olive oil takes the place of traditional tomato sauce in this pizza recipe, featuring red bell peppers and Kalamata olives, from Half Baked Harvest.

-The Pro Tip: "The key here is to slice [the red bell peppers] very thin so that they get really roasted and begin to char," advises recipe creator Tieghan of Half Baked Harvest.
-"They are so good this way, and the best part to this pizza, in my opinion."
+The Pro Tip: "The key here is to slice [the red bell peppers] very thin so that they get really roasted and begin to char," advises Half Baked Harvest.

-The Clincher: The homemade pizza dough is worth the extra time to make if you can spare it.
-Tieghan links out to her go-to recipe, which we love, in this post.
+The Clincher: The homemade pizza dough is worth the extra time to make if you can spare it; Half Baked Harvest links to the recipe in her post.

 Harissa Chickpea Bowl With Potatoes, Lemon Tahini & Greens

-The Mediterranean Ingredients: Nutty tahini, earthy chickpeas, and hearty potatoes steal the spotlight in this spicy harissa bowl recipe.
+The Ingredients: Nutty tahini, earthy chickpeas, and hearty potatoes steal the spotlight in this spicy harissa bowl recipe from The First Mess.

-The Pro Tip: "I like to make the tahini sauce first, so that I have it out of the way, and also the flavors get to marry a bit," confesses recipe creator Laura of The First Mess.
+The Pro Tip: "I like to make the tahini sauce first, so that I have it out of the way, and also the flavors get to marry a bit," confesses The First Mess.
 "You could fix it up while the potatoes roast if you prefer."